-- Public Right of Way (PRoW) Footpath 45 (Bradwell) runs through the centre of the Site between Bradwell and Pattiswick and provides strong views of the entire Site. - Site A92 is within the Site of Special Scientific Interest Impact Risk Zone for Belcher's and Broadfield Woods Site of Special Scientific Interest (SSSI).
-This is located c.2.5km to the north of the Site and is an ancient woodland. - The closest Local Wildlife Site (LoWS) is Blackwater Plantation West (reference Bra 158) which is less than 60 metres to the south of the Site, downhill.
-The ancient woodlands of the Marks Hall estate are just over 2.2km north of the Site and include several ancient woodland Local Wildlife Sites. - Site A92 comprises arable fields bounded partly by Hedgerows, which are Priority habitat, and a ditch.
-There are two internal Hedgerows and a separate ditch.
+- All Saints Church (Grade I) at Stisted is a prominent feature within the landscape within the northern parcel and is emphasised by the presence of Footpath 19 (Bradwell) which provides historic direct access across the Site. - Public Right of Way (PRoW) Footpath 45 (Bradwell) runs through the centre of the southern parcel between Bradwell and Pattiswick and provides strong views of the entire Site.
+The footpath connects to Footpath 19 (Bradwell) within the northern parcel which provides further views across the Blackwater Valley. - Site A93 is within the Site of Special Scientific Interest Impact Risk Zone for Belcher's and Broadfield Woods Site of Special Scientific Interest (SSSI).
+This is located c.1.6km to the north of the Site and is an ancient woodland. - The closest Local Wildlife Site (LoWS) is Blackwater Plantation West (reference Bra 158) which is less than 60 metres to the south of the Site, downhill.
+The ancient woodlands of the Marks Hall estate are just over 800km north of the Site and include several ancient woodland Local Wildlife Sites. - Site A93 comprises arable fields bounded partly by Lowland Mixed Deciduous Woodland and Hedgerow Priority habitats, and ditches on several boundaries.
+There are several internal Hedgerows and a separate ditch.
 The ditches flow south toward the River Blackwater.
-Internal hedgerows, trees and the watercourse would be removed.
-A new access onto the A120 would need to cut through the boundary Hedgerow (Priority habitat).
-Priority species are present on-site. - There are few scattered trees near the watercourse which would be lost to the development.
+Internal hedgerows (Priority habitat), mature Oak trees and the watercourse would be removed or need dissecting to accommodate a haul road and access onto the A120. - There are few scattered trees near the watercourse in the southern portion of the Site which would be lost to the development.
 This includes an Ancient Oak tree, a possible Ancient Oak tree and Notable mature Oak.
 Ancient trees are classed as irreplaceable habitats.
-On the northern boundary is a boundary group of mature Oak trees, that collectively form a significant landscape feature. - The Site is graded Red/Amber because it could have a serious impact upon Priority habitats and species; this includes potential impacts to the River Blackwater and its associated riparian habitats.
-In addition, the Site could have major impacts upon irreplaceable habitats, i.e. the Ancient tree situated within the Site.
-There would also be a direct loss of two Hedgerows and dissection through another; loss of a Notable tree and a watercourse.
+On the northern boundary of the south part of the Site is a boundary group of mature Oak trees, that collectively form a significant landscape feature.
+The connecting haul road is shown to cut through this group and would remove a mature Oak tree. - The Site is graded Red/Amber because it could have a serious impact upon Priority habitats and species; this includes potential impacts to the River Blackwater and its associated riparian habitats.
+In addition, the Site could have moderate impacts upon irreplaceable habitats, i.e., the Ancient tree situated within the Site.
+There would also be a direct loss of Hedgerows and dissection through several more; loss of a possible Ancient tree, a Notable tree, mature tree, and a watercourse.
 There could be potential hydrological impacts to retained habitats and loss of- and disturbance to- habitats for Priority farmland species. - Mitigation is likely to include prevention of hydrological changes to the River Blackwater and associated its habitats, and to retained habitats; adequate and appropriate buffers between the Quarry and Hedgerows, trees, and watercourses; and prevention of deterioration of water quality to watercourses.
-In addition, phasing to minimise impacts and rapid restoration and creation of new replacement habitats, ensuring that hedgerows and other newly created habitats connect with existing and historic habitat networks. - Adequate and appropriate compensation would be required for the loss of Hedgerows, trees, watercourses, and loss of habitat for Priority farmland species.
-Losses to irreplaceable habitats (including ancient trees) are not permitted within the Government's Biodiversity Net Gain (BNG) Metric and bespoke assessment and compensation would be required to be agreed with the MPA.
-Any bespoke compensation would be outside the BNG Metric calculations (The Biodiversity Metric 4.0 User Guide, 2023); bespoke compensation would be required, which could not count towards any Biodiversity Net Gain calculations.
+In addition, phasing to minimise impacts and rapid restoration and creation of new replacement habitats, ensuring that hedgerows and other newly created habitats connect with existing and historic habitat networks.